 I really can’t help but appreciate the fact that this is an all-in-one kit.

-The Reef Octopus Media Filter is made from durable parts making it clever long-term choice for an aquarium that tends to experience heavy nutrient pollution.
+The Reef Octopus Media Filter is made from durable parts making it a clever long-term choice for an aquarium that tends to experience heavy nutrient pollution.

 It can also be used purely as a carbon reactor, as the pump won’t cause the soft carbon granules to grind.